jj1bdx/tinymtdc-longbatch/README.md

 # TinyMT pre-calculated parameter list

+*Warning*: the entire repository of the archive will take ~82Gbytes.
+*Forking the dataset within GitHub should not be done unless absolutely necessary.*
+*Cloning the dataset without sufficient diskspace may result in an unexpected consequence.*

 This archive contains TinyMT pseudo random number generated parameters, computed by `tinymt32dc` and `tinymt64dc` programs, where the first 1048576 keys for the 256 sets of `id=0~255`.